 Directors are normally elected annually at the Annual Meeting of Shareholders and hold office until the next annual meeting of shareholders or until their successors are elected and qualified.
-All current directors have been nominated for re-election at the Company's Annual Meeting of Shareholders to be held May 17, 2022.
+All current directors, except Judy C. Odom, have been nominated for re-election at the Company's annual meeting of shareholders to be held May 4, 2023.
+Ms. Odom previously announced that she will retire as a director effective as of the annual meeting.

 In order to be nominated for election as a director, a nominee must submit a contingent resignation to the Nominating, Governance and Sustainability Committee (NGS Committee).
 The resignation will become effective only if (i) the director nominee fails to receive an affirmative majority of the votes cast in the director election; and (ii) the Board accepts the resignation.
-If a nominee fails to receive an affirmative majority of the votes cast in the director election; and (ii) the Board accepts the resignation and whether any other action should be taken.
+If a nominee fails to receive an affirmative majority of the votes cast in the director election, the NGS Committee will make a recommendation to the Board of Directors whether to accept or reject the director's resignation and whether any other action should be taken.
 If a director's resignation is not accepted, that director will continue to serve until the Company's next annual meeting or until his or her successor is duly elected and qualified.
 If the Board accepts the director's resignation, it may, in its sole discretion, either fill the resulting vacancy or decrease the size of the Board to eliminate the vacancy.